 May Help Get Rid of Ingrown Hair

 Ingrown hair can be quite annoying, especially on the face.
-Luckily, if your skin is not too sensitive, sugar scrubs can help you!
+Luckily, if your skin is not too sensitive, sugar scrubs can help you as a natural face scrub!
 Scrubbing in circular motions in the areas where you have the most facial hair might be effective in getting rid of hair that you are unable to get to otherwise.

 Sugar particles are small enough to enter your pores (which are essentially just hair follicles) and scrubbing just the right amount pulls out hair that is grown inside.
 Sugar scrubbing is recommended by many before shaving so that your ingrown hair is softened and skin more hydrated.
 Moreover, sugar may also be helpful in de-tanning and brightening the pigmented areas of your skin.

 - Less abrasive - The less abrasive quality of sugar somehow ends up being both a pro and a con.
 While this is what makes it suitable as a face scrub, sugar cannot be used to scrub the tougher areas of your skin such as feet soles.